mahes-a/StagingBuild/README.md

 - Create Dataframes that contain data for Updates , Deletes , Inserts from CDC files

-           #This filters and saves the Insert data to a separate dataframe
+           #This filters and saves the Insert data to a separate data frame
          inserted_rows_df = df_sqlcdc.filter("operation = '2'")
          windowSpec = Window.partitionBy(primaryKeyColumn).orderBy(
                  desc("seqval")